TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/Implementing.rst

 There are no tools to get you started coding a new service.
 However there is not much that needs to be done.

 A service should be packaged into an extension.
-This means that you will need at least a declaration file :file:`ext_emconf.php` and an extension's icon.
+Read chapter :ref:`Files and locations <extension-files-locations>` about minimal requirements for an extension.
 The class file for your service should be located in the :file:`Classes/Service` directory.

 Finally the service registration is placed in the extension's